endlesspint8/endlesspint8.github.io/testing/2016-09-16-project-euler-versus-ep8.md

 Despite <a href="http://www.citylab.com/commute/2016/07/a-new-map-of-new-yorks-subway-deserts/491156/" target="_blank">subway deserts</a>, that you can <a href="http://nymag.com/selectall/2016/08/this-subway-game-turned-me-into-a-tinpot-robert-moses.html" target="_blank">attempt to alleviate</a>, the MTA covers NYC reasonably well.
 In Manhattan at least it is difficult to be more than a 15 walk from subway station to destination (whether you’re willing to make the necessary connections to get to that most close station is another point entirely).

-Assume you're on the Sixth Avenue line and get off at 34th for the purposes of getting a drink at a certain <a href="https://en.wikipedia.org/wiki/Rattle_and_Hum" target="_blank">U2-named bar</a>, that places you two blocks away (let's ignore the difference in avenues and streets, since it won't matter either way in our scenarios) which requires you to go east and south, in either order.
+Assume you're on the Sixth Avenue line and get off at 34th for the purposes of getting a drink at a certain <a href="https://en.wikipedia.org/wiki/Rattle_and_Hum" target="_blank">U2-named bar</a>, that places you two blocks away from the corner of 33rd & 5th (let's ignore the difference in avenues and streets, since it won't matter either way in our scenarios) which requires you to go east and south, in either order.
 Since both options are available you have two routes to getting there.

-Now if you're two blocks up the Avenue from your destination, 35th & 5th Ave, the same number of blocks (again not in actual distance), you only have one choice, walking downtown.
+Now if you're two blocks up the Avenue from your destination, 35th & Fifth Ave, the same number of blocks (again not in actual distance), you only have one choice, walking downtown.

 <img src="/gallery/2016/projeul/rnh.PNG" alt="RnH" />
 <sub>Data Source: <a href="https://www.google.com/maps/place/34+St+-+Herald+Sq/@40.7482332,-73.987204,17z/data=!4m13!1m7!3m6!1s0x89c259a9b3117469:0xd134e199a405a163!2sEmpire+State+Building!3b1!8m2!3d40.7484405!4d-73.9856644!3m4!1s0x89c259a938897f87:0x77a53418bbd56c17!8m2!3d40.749644!4d-73.9876708" target="_blank">Google Maps</a></sub>